 What is insomnia?

 It is estimated that around one-third of Australians will suffer from insomnia at one point in their life.
 Insomnia is a sleep disorder and is considered to be present when an individual often finds it difficult to fall asleep, and/or stay asleep and find themselves feeling exhausted during the day because of this.
 Most commonly, insomnia is only experienced for a short period of time, however, some individuals may suffer from long-term insomnia which lasts longer than a month.
 Insomnia can degrade an individual’s quality of life by draining their energy, thus making everyday tasks such as work or care considerably more difficult.
-Multiple studies have noted insomnia to be a common condition in adults with about 33-50 per cent of the population having suffered from the condition.
+Multiple studies have noted insomnia to be a common condition in adults with about 33-50 per cent of the population has suffered from the condition.
 Higher rates of insomnia are seen among divorced, separated or widowed people, older people, females, in the presence of medical or psychiatric illness and the white population.
 Can CBD aid in treating Insomnia?

 What are the symptoms of insomnia?